deepr41/budget_bot/README.md

 <hr>

-## What's DollarBot?
+## What's BudgetBot?

-DollarBot is a handy little bot built on top of Telegram, to help you with daily expense tracking and analytics on your past spends.
+BudgetBot is a handy little bot built on top of Telegram, to help you with daily expense tracking and analytics on your past spends.

 It's easy to setup, run and use on a daily basis!

 <a href="https://www.canva.com/design/DAFxwU4ABIg/LqMkLeGUBhC__JmWmdkFiQ/watch?utm_content=DAFxwU4ABIg&utm_campaign=designshare&utm_medium=link&utm_source=editor">Click here for a video overview!!</a>

-## Why use DollarBot?
+## Why use BudgetBot?

 With simple in-chat commands, this bot helps you:
 - Set your own customized budget
 - Add/Record new spendings
+- Add your income from different sources
+- Add recurrant spendings
+- Add your monthly savings
 - Display your spending trends through engaging graphs
 - Predict your next month's budget based on your current expenditure
 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
 - View Analytics and export as a pdf
+- Use OpenAI tools for analysis and tips on expense management

 ## Demo